runtimerevolution/react-knowledge-base/managing-versions-and-packages.md

 nvm ls
 ```

-If you have installed multiple versions on your system, you can set any version as the default version any time.
-To set the node 14.X as default version, simply use:
+If you have installed multiple versions on your system, you can set any version as the default version at any time.
+To set the node 14.X as the default version, simply use:

 ```
 nvm use 14